Akatsuki-class destroyer (1901): Operational history

-Both Akatsuki-class destroyers arrived in Japan in time to be used in combat service during the Russo-Japanese War of 1904-1905.
+Both Akatsuki-class destroyers arrived in Japan in time to be used in combat service during the Russo-Japanese War of 1904–1905.
 Akatsuki arrived at Yokosuka on 7 May 1902 and Kasumi on 25 June.

-During the Battle of Port Arthur Akatsuki struck a naval mine and sank on 17 May 1904 at 38°38′N 121°05′E.
+During the Russo-Japanese War, Akatsuki struck a naval mine off Port Arthur and sank on 17 May 1904 at 38°38′N 121°05′E.

 After the end of the Russo-Japanese War, Kasumi was re-classified as third-class destroyer on 28 August 1912 and was removed from front line combat service.
 The ship was used as an unarmed utility vessel until 1920.